 Come along, and I’ll show you how I made it.

-You will need twine and an ice pick or sharp tool to put holes in the peat pots.
-This is how you will attach them to the wreath.
+Twine is how you will attach the pots to the wreath and an ice pick or sharp tool to put holes in the peat pots.

 painting the peat pots